 As it turned out, first flight of a prototype, designated MSN1, from Seville, was not until 11 December 2009; the prototypes were given the nickname of "Grizzly", the first machine of course being "Grizzly 1".
 By that time, the program was in considerable difficulty, with initial deliveries not slated until 2012, plus technical difficulties and cost overruns.
 South Africa, which had placed orders for the A400M, cancelled them at that time.
 The RAF, as mentioned above, obtained C-17s to handle the gap in airlift capability to delivery of the A400M, while Lockheed Martin promoted the C-130J to A400M member nations.

 The program survived, thanks to an infusion of billions of euros after negotiations.
 The second A400M prototype, MSN2, performed its initial flight on 8 April 2010.
 Four more flight prototypes followed, with serial production of the A400M finally beginning in early 2011.
 Certification by the European Aviation Safety Agency was on 14 March 2013.
 Initial delivery of the first production aircraft, MSN7, to the French Armee de l'Air, was in August 2013, with a second following before the end of the year.
-First delivery to Turkey was in April 2014, with first delivery to the RAF in November, first delivery to the Luftwaffe in December, and first delivery to Malaya in March 2015.
-At last count, there were 174 firm orders for the A400M, including:
+At last count, there were 166 deliveries and firm orders for the A400M, including:

 Deliveries of these aircraft are expected to be completed by 2025.
 Of course, other orders are likely to materialize.
 However, the program suffered a setback on 9 May 2015, when an A400M, the third to be delivered to Turkey, crashed in Seville during a pre-delivery flight test, four of the six crew being killed, the other two being badly injured.
 Some delays have to be expected in such a big program.BACK_TO_TOP